-Rheumatoid cachexia refers to the loss of mass and strength in the muscles due to rheumatoid arthritis (RA).
+Rheumatoid cachexia refers to the loss of muscle mass and strength due to rheumatoid arthritis (RA).
 It’s often called muscle wasting.

-About two thirds of people with RA suffer from this complication if they don’t control RA.
+About two thirds of people with RA experience this complication if they don’t control their RA.

 Read on to see how cachexia is identified, understand what causes it, and learn what you can do to keep yourself healthy.

-People who suffer from cachexia have a feeling of tired, overworked muscles.
+People who experience cachexia have a feeling of tired, overworked muscles.
 This is partly because muscle wasting in RA causes “elevated resting energy expenditure,” meaning your muscles are using energy even when you’re keeping still.

 Weight changes and muscle wasting